tldr-pages/tldr/pages/common/file.md

 `file -z {{foo.zip}}`

-- Allow file to work with special or device files.
+- Allow file to work with special or device files:

 `file -s {{filename}}`

-- Don't stop at first file type match; keep going until the end of the file.
+- Don't stop at first file type match; keep going until the end of the file:

 `file -k {{filename}}`